 12. Why does Gizmo sometimes fail to update files and/or appears to hang during automatic deployment?

 In automatic deployment, when Gizmo encounters a file that it cannot update (overwrite), it retries a few times before giving up and proceeding to the next one.
 In some cases, the number of files to be updated are hundreds.
 Failing to update and retrying each file could lead to a significant deployment time, making the process appear hanged.
-When this happens, Gizmo manager will store a deployment error In manual deployment, the deployment may fail without an error.
+When this happens, Gizmo manager will store a deployment error in Log.
+In manual deployment, the deployment may fail without an error.

 Another reason is that Gizmo client process does not have access to write to specific folder, usually system.
 If you attempt to deploy/update files inside windows or system folders and see deployment errors in manager, disable UAC.

-13. Why do some games work on the server but do not work after being deployed to the client?
+13. Why do some games work on the server but do not after being deployed to the client?

 To solve this, you can either: